michaelshiyu/kerNET/README.md

 print('error rate: {:.2f}%'.format(err.data[0] * 100))
 ```

-This example is available at examples/mlkn_classifier.py.
-Some more classification datasets are there for you the try the model out.
+This example is available at _examples/mlkn_classifier.py_.
+Some more classification datasets are there for you to try the model out.

 # Lower-Level Kernel Machine-Based Objects